QuantEcon/lecture-python-intro/lectures/symbolic_sympy.md

 +++ {"user_expressions": []}

 ## Applications
-In this section, we apply sympy to an economic model that explores the wage gap between college and high school graduates.
+In this section, we apply SymPy to an economic model that explores the wage gap between college and high school graduates.

 We'll use symbolic computation to define, manipulate, and solve equations in the model, thereby deriving insights that would be challenging to obtain through numerical methods alone.